MutationDigitale/craft3-translate/README.md

 - Add, edit or delete translations in the Control Panel with each language side by side.

-- Choose a category, filter by missing translations, search by keywords and sort by columns.
+- Choose a category, filter by missing translations, search by keywords and sort by key/date.

 - Export all or a subset of your translations to a CSV file and import it back after translators worked on it.